-The emergence of veterinary buying groups and corporate customers.
+The growth of veterinary buying groups and corporate customers.

 We sell and promote primarily to veterinary practices and distribute our products through wholesaler and distributor networks in most markets.

-In a number of mature markets, veterinarians are establishing buying groups to consolidate their purchasing, and corporate customers are also emerging.
+In a number of mature markets, veterinarians have established buying groups to consolidate their purchasing, and corporate customers are continuing to expand.